 The cukes I bought came with dill heads as well as regular fresh dill.
 I divided those up between the jars and added peppercorns, red pepper flakes, and smashed garlic cloves.
 Unfortunately, I didn’t have dill seed and since I’d already been to Walmart twice in the previous two days, I was reticent to go back.
 These won’t have as much of a dill flavor as other pickles, but honestly?
 I’ve never used dill seed before — just pickling spice in a batch my husband didn’t like — so I think we’re good.

-For the pickling liquid, I adapted this recipe from the back of the Mrs. Wages Pickling Salt.
+For the pickling liquid, I adapted a recipe from the back of the Mrs. Wages Pickling Salt.
 That’s what I used last time and our family loved it.
 Hopefully, that is still the case.
 I vaguely remember adding bay leaves in the past, but I didn’t see that in my rereading this time, so I didn’t use it.

 Can you make pickles with regular cucumbers?